AndrewKozyrin/rsschool-cv/cv.md

 ````

 ### C++(Qt5):
+I have private projects on Github.
-A small piece of project "Monitor", this code find table name use OPC tag.
+A small piece of project "Monitor", this code find table name use OPC tag:
 ````
 QString LastValue::findTableName(QString tag)
 {